 The definition of "alien" under the original law comprised any person other than a citizen of the Republic of Cyprus, including local companies controlled by non-Cypriots, foreign companies and trusts in favour of foreign persons.
 However, with effect from 1 May 2009, citizens of EU member states or companies incorporated in an EU member state other than Cyprus (irrespective of the identity or nationality of their shareholders) are no longer treated as aliens and no restrictions on ownership of property in Cyprus apply to them.
-Accordingly, restrictions on property ownership apply only to third country (non-EU) nationals or companies, or Cyprus companies controlled by third-country nationals.
+Accordingly, restrictions on property ownership apply only to third country (non-EU) nationals or companies.
+Following a recent change of practice, Cyprus companies controlled by third-country nationals can now freely acquire immovable property in Cyprus.

-As well as a straightforward purchase, the term "acquisition of immovable property" includes:
+As well as a straightforward purchase, the term "acquisition of immovable property" includes either:

-- The grant or purchase of a lease of immovable property for a period exceeding 33 years. - The acquisition of shares in a company that is duly registered as a legal entity in the Republic of Cyprus or in the British Sovereign Base Areas, and which (in either case) has acquired immovable property in the Republic of Cyprus or the Sovereign Base Areas.
-If a majority of shares in the company belong to non-Cypriots, the company is considered as "controlled by non-Cypriots". - The formation of a trust in favour of a foreign person that involves, wholly or partly:

-- the leasing of immovable property falling within the provisions of a lease for a period exceeding 33 years; or - a shareholding in a company falling within the provisions 10 described above.
+- The grant or purchase of a lease of immovable property for a period exceeding 33 years. - The formation of a trust in favour of a foreign person that involves, wholly or partly the acquisition of immovable property or the leasing of immovable property falling within the provisions of a lease for a period exceeding 33 years.